avnoto/Work-Day-Scheduler/README.md

 # Work Day Scheduler

-A simple calendar app for scheduling your work day.
+A simple calendar app for scheduling your work day, created with HTML, CSS, Bootstrap, jQuery and Moment.js.

 ## Table of Contents